Ryszard Słomski

-Ryszard Slomski (/pl/; born January 21, 1950, in Poznan, Poland) is a Polish professor and lecturer at the Poznań University of Life Sciences.
+Ryszard Slomski (/pl/; born January 21, 1950) is a Polish professor and lecturer at the Poznań University of Life Sciences.

 Education

 Ryszard Słomski attended the Karol Marcinkowski Secondary School in Poznań, known as “Marcinek.”
 He graduated in 1973 from Adam Mickiewicz University in Poznań, where he studied biology in the Faculty of Biology and Earth Sciences.
 He undertook PhD studies at the Poznań University of Medical Sciences and beginning in 1974 worked under the supervision of Professor Antoni Horst in the newly opened Institute of Human Genetics of the Polish Academy of Sciences.
 Since 1986 he has been the deputy director for scientific affairs in the Institute of Human Genetics of the Polish Academy of Sciences.
 In 1992 he joined the Department of Biochemistry and Biotechnology of the Agricultural Academy in Poznań, currently the Poznań University of Life Sciences, and since 1997 has headed the Department.
 Słomski is also an active staff member of the NanoBioMedical Centre of Adam Mickiewicz University.